Madison Scouts Drum and Bugle Corps

 The Madison Scouts Drum and Bugle Corps is a World Class competitive junior drum and bugle corps based in Madison, Wisconsin.
 The Madison Scouts are one of the thirteen founding member corps of Drum Corps International (DCI) and a two-time DCI World Champion.
-Entering the 2024 season, the Madison Scouts are currently the oldest continuously active junior corps.
+The Madison Scouts are currently the oldest continuously active junior corps.

 Until 2018, they had remained one of only two all-male corps alongside The Cavaliers Drum and Bugle Corps.
 In 2019, the Madison Scouts adopted a non-discrimination policy that expanded membership for all gender identities to participate in the Madison Scouts, making the corps co-ed.